-A partner or trust that is not an Australian resident makes a capital gain, generally speaking, if their CGT asset has the necessary connection with Australia just before the CGT event happens.
+A partner or trust that is not an Australian resident makes a capital gain, generally speaking, only if their CGT asset is taxable Australian property just before the CGT event happens.

 Net foreign source income

 Show at V the net income derived from foreign sources.